Why Is the Cloud More Physically Secure than On-premise Computing?

 The role of the third layer of physical security is to restrict access by using multiple forms of verification and access control measures.
 Turnstiles, biometric and video analytics may all be deployed the boundary to this layer because access is generally restricted to a small team.

 The fourth layer restricts access to the racks and cabinets which physically house the data centre servers and storage.
-Locked cabinets and audited access is designed to prevent authorised persons that have access to the physical layer from accessing servers and equipment for which they may not be authorised.
+Locked cabinets and audited access are designed to prevent authorised persons that have access to the physical layer from accessing servers and equipment for which they may not be authorised.
 This helps defend against the insider threat of authorised persons wilfully breaching security.

 Secure cloud computing with HTL Support